BradBalderson/Sheriff/README.md

 Install
 -------
-Please replace 'conda' with 'mamba' if installed, will be much faster (recommend installing mamba!).
+Please replace 'mamba' with 'conda' if not installed, mamba much faster however (recommend installing mamba!).

 To install from source: